Skip Navigation

 1. Select the slide that you duplicated.
 We recommend that you use a descriptive name that indicates the slide language you will translate it into.

-1. Translate the slide’s text.
+1. Manually input the translations for the slide’s text.
 Once done, go to the Slide Options and click WPML.
 From the Slide Lang. drop-down menu, choose the language that you translated your slide into and Save.

 Translating the slide content and setting the slide language